 A patient who booked several weeks in advance through a phone call they found inconvenient has a different psychological relationship with that appointment than one who self-selected a slot online at a time that was genuinely convenient for them.

-The former has limited ownership of the booking.
+The patient who did not actively choose their slot holds limited ownership of the booking.
 When life becomes busy or anxiety about the appointment rises, there is little internal pressure to follow through.
 This is the psychology that appointment scheduling must account for, and that modern self-scheduling tools are designed to address.

-Last-minute cancellations are often driven by the same factors.
-A patient who receives no communication between booking and appointment day has had no reason to mentally prepare.
-Booking friction, whether that is difficulty contacting the practice, unclear instructions, or no ability to reschedule without calling, also reduces patient engagement and increases the likelihood of a simple non-attendance rather than a proactive cancellation.
+Booking friction also plays a role.
+Difficulty contacting the practice, unclear instructions, or no ability to reschedule without calling all reduce patient engagement and increase the likelihood of a simple non-attendance rather than a proactive cancellation.

 Understanding the root causes of patient no-shows is essential before any intervention can be meaningfully designed.